-The Arizona Biological and Biomedical Sciences Program (ABBS) integrates recruiting and admissions for the following graduate PhD programs in biological and biomedical sciences: Cancer Biology, Cellular and Molecular Medicine, Drug Discovery and Development, Biochemistry and Molecular & Cellular Biology, Genetics, Immunobiology, Medical Pharmacology, Pharmacology & Toxicology, Physiological Sciences, and The School of Plant Sciences.
+The Arizona Biological and Biomedical Sciences Program (ABBS) integrates recruiting and admissions for the following graduate PhD programs in biological and biomedical sciences: Cancer Biology, Cellular and Molecular Medicine, Drug Discovery and Development, Biochemistry and Molecular & Cellular Biology, Genetics, Immunobiology, Medical Pharmacology, Pharmaceutics and Pharmacokinetics, Pharmacology & Toxicology, Physiological Sciences, and The School of Plant Sciences.

 At the end of the third rotation, students join a lab and matriculate into one of the ten participating graduate programs.

-To view all of our policies, please click the link below for the ABBS Handbook.
+For a more complete overtire of the program or to view all of our policies, please click the link below for the ABBS Handbook.

-As an interdisciplinary program, the ABBS program at the University of Arizona gives you access to over ten Ph.D. programs through one application process.
+As an interdisciplinary program, the ABBS program at the University of Arizona gives you access to ten Ph.D. programs through one application process.
 Students can rotate through any participating faculty lab, and they may devise select curricula that optimally fit their research interests.
 This provides the perfect environment for first year students to discover their ideal mentor and research direction.

 “I liked the diversity and the broad range of research options.
 Since I was undecided about my research goals, this was a great way to explore multiple avenues.” - student in IMB